 Welcome back to another instalment in our Vaping 101 series.
 The articles are written to help new vapers get to grips with all things vaping, whether that’s choosing the right e-liquid strength, flavour, PG/VG or simply decoding vaping jargon.

-You can catch up on any of our former Vaping 101 posts here:
+You can catch up on any of all our Vaping 101 posts here:

 In today’s post we’re looking at two issues you might notice, particularly when you first start vaping.
 These two complaints are commonly referred to as vaper’s tongue and vaper’s cough.
 Not all vapers will experience these but they can be frustrating, particularly if they start to impact how much you enjoy your favourite e-liquid flavours.